oceanzhang88/Vulkan-Rasterizer-Apple-Silicon/README.md

 This C++ project is to build a modern rasterization pipeline around the Vulkan graphics APIs.

 In deferred lighting model, we render objects to G-Buffer first and then render lights reading from G-Buffer.
-In forward mode, lights and models are coupled together.
+In forward mode, lights and objects are coupled together.

 ***NOTE:*** Lighting model choice(Forward/Deferred) is how we orchestrate Vulkan APIs not a built-in part of Vulkan or any other Graphics APIs.